orviwan/OpenGlassesFirmware/blueprint.md

     - MTU 247
     - Fast connection interval (7.5–25ms)
 - **Idle Behavior:**
+    - Camera and microphone are de-initialized when no client is connected to save power and reduce heat.
+    - Peripherals are re-initialized upon client connection.
-    - Device is idle (no streaming) when no client is connected or notifications are off
+    - Device advertises when no client is connected.

 ## Streaming Logic
 - Each streaming type runs in its own FreeRTOS task